 With Instagram’s video ads, you can share videos of up to 60 seconds long that come with a good power of sight, motion, and sound.

 This ad type allows people to swipe and view additional images.
 There is also a ‘call to action’ button where people can follow a business or personal website to learn more.

 These are 24-hour, self-destructing videos and photo streams.
 The format allows to insert a short advertisement between users’ stories.
 You can read a guide about Instagram Stories Ads here.

-Twitter Cards allow users to download an app directly from the tweet as well as encourage people to re-engage with your app.
+Twitter Cards allow users to download directly from the tweet as well as encourage people to re-engage with your app.
 Here’s a short video showing how to setup your ad campaign on Twitter:

 Snapchat is the social network with more than 150 million users, where a person or brand can send photos and videos, called Snaps, to their friends and followers.
 Snaps can then be viewed for up to 10 seconds before they disappear.
-It is the most popular social media app among teenagers and young adults in the U.S., and it is extremely engaging: users open the app an average of 18 times per day and spend more than 30 minutes on it per day.
+It is the most popular social media application among teenagers and young adults in the U.S., and it is extremely engaging: users open the app an average of 18 times per day and spend more than 30 minutes on it per day.

-To switch consumer attention into downloads, try Snap App Install Ads.
+To switch consumer attention into downloads, try Snap Install Ads.
 Snapchat filmed a very comprehensive 4-minute app installation guide.
 It has great variety of audience categories to choose from: lifestyles, shopping behavior and location.

 Here are several dos of the successful ad campaign on Snapchat: